Illumina/agg/README.md

 * take a while (~24 hours)
 * put a lot of temporary files on /scratch/ (~1.5GB per sample)

-In practice, a user would want to submit each of these commands to a cluster node with multiple cores sufficient local scratch.
+In practice, a user would want to submit each of these commands to a cluster node with multiple cores and sufficient local scratch.

 Alternatively, the individual commands in this script are detailed in the next two sections.
 Users may be able to design more efficient bespoke pipelines for their respective systems.